 There is always a rise in my expectations when I pick up a new Discworld novel.
-Terry Pratchett has published forty Discworld novels before this one and now I have read the last due to Sir Terry’s death.
-Terry Pratchett will not be forgotten and now time for the review.
+Terry Pratchett has published forty Discworld novels before this one.
+Unfortunately, this is the last Discworld novel, due to Sir Terry’s death.
+Terry Pratchett will not be forgotten, and now time for the review.

-It is very sad that this is the last Discworld novel but on the bright side, there are plenty of Discworld novels to reread.
-Reading is fun and Pratchett’s work is the perfect example of novels that are both thought provoking and funny.
+It is unfortunate that this is the last Discworld novel, but on the bright side, there are plenty of Discworld novels to reread.
+Reading is fun, and Pratchett’s work is the perfect example of stories that are both thought-provoking and funny.